 Other relevant information

 It is intended that location measures will be updated with the release of new ABS data every 5 years.
 The last ABS data survey was completed in August 2021.
-The result of this will be known in 2022 and applied in the future releases post-2024.
+The result of this will be applied in the future releases post-2024.
 Funding for school year 2023 is based on ARIA 2016.

 Peri-urban funding from 2023